Classic and Contemporary Come Together in the Capital

 HOURS: Open daily 09:00 – 10:00 pm

 Undoubtedly one of the most interesting changing of the guard ceremonies I have ever seen.
 With their white skirts, red hats and pom-pom’d shoes, the Presidential Guard (known as the Evzones) guard the Tomb of the Unknown Soldier that sits on the plaza below the Hellenic Parliament.
-As a visitor to Athens, you can witness the hourly changing of the guard and all its high-kicking foot stomping precision.
+As a visitor to Athens, you can witness the hourly changing of the guard and all its high-kicking foot-stomping precision.
 But if you are lucky enough to visit the capital on a Sunday, you are in for a treat.
 And crowds.

 Every Sunday at 11:00 am, throngs and masses of spectators gather at Syntagma Square to watch the full Changing of the Guards parade.
 Soon enough, an entire regiment regales onlookers marching in their fancy official uniforms, accompanied by a brass band and beautiful tradition.
-Arrive early if you want a front row along Leoforos Vasilisis Amalia avenue as the troops stomp in.
+Arrive early if you want a front row along Leoforos Vasilisis Amalia Avenue as the troops stomp in.

 But don’t worry, if you didn’t make it in time, you’ll have several more opportunities to see them unobstructed.
 Once the marchers pass and the police allow you across the street, people rush and shimmy for the perfect position.
 Get ready to dash.
-It’s difficult to do.
+It’s challenging to do.
 We missed it unawares but were still able to see enough through the crowd.
-You’ll have one more opportunity once the changing has completed and the plebes are pushed back across the street by the police.
+You’ll have one more opportunity once the change has been completed and the plebes are pushed back across the street by the police.
 Be one of the slower ones on the return and voila, the procession will pass right in front of you.